 Both of the entrances above lead to dirt trails.
-However, they link up to the a wide paved trail that circles beautiful Candler Lake.
-It’s an easy place to push a stroller, or ride a bike.
-It’s pretty flat too, a nice option for inexperienced riders.
+However, they link up to a wide paved trail that circles beautiful Candler Lake.
+It’s an easy place to push a stroller, or ride a bike or go for a run.
+(Here’s more info on that in this post from our friends at Atlanta Trails.).
+It’s pretty flat too, a nice option for young, inexperienced bike riders.

 As I walked through the pathways, I was curious about the history of the area.
 It was once part of the Muskogee Indian Nation.
 In the early 1800’s, the Native Americans were moved to Oklahoma and the government took charge.
 In 1925 Walter Turner Candler, son of Asa Candler, of Coca-Cola fame purchased the land, leaving much of it natural and turned other portions into pasture for raising animals, including his race horses.
 (The Veterans Medical Center sits on the site of his race track!)

 Candler’s Tudor style mansion on the grounds used stones quarried on site.
 This home now serves as the residence of the Emory University president And that Yerkes fence we talked about earlier – that is leftover from a 1962 plan for a Yerkes National Primate Research Center that would have been situated on part of the Lullwater Park land.
 Here is more about the history of Lullwater Park.